django/code-of-conduct/reporting-guide.md

 act immediately (before reaching consensus) to protect community members.
 This can include temporarily restricting someone's access to certain spaces or requiring they avoid contact with specific individuals.
-See our [Enforcement Manual](enforcement.md) for more details on how we handle urgent situations.
+See our [Working Group Manual](working-group-manual.md#acting-unilaterally) for more details on how we handle urgent situations.

 ### Investigation and Resolution